-Ken Cage, 47, co-owner of International Recovery & Remarketing Group (IRG), claims in his Discovery channel bio that he’s completed 1,200 high-end repossessions, including boats, airplanes, construction equipment and even racehorses.
+Ken Cage, co-owner of International Recovery & Remarketing Group (IRG), claimed in his Discovery channel bio that he had completed 1,200 high-end repossessions — including boats, airplanes, construction equipment and even racehorses.

 But the company’s former owner says that’s not the whole story!